 UPSC Exam Date 2023

 The UPSC 2023 exam dates have been released by the commission in the official UPSC Calendar 2023.
-The announcement and official notification of the UPSC 2023 is released on 01 February 2023, and the UPSC prelims exam will be conducted on 28 May 2023.
+The announcement and official notification of the UPSC 2023 were released on 01 February 2023, and the UPSC prelims exam has been conducted on 28 May 2023.

 The applicants must note the UPSC Exam Dates 2023 to avoid missing an important deadline and plan their preparation strategically.

 As per the latest Calendar, below are all the important dates for UPSC 2023: